prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 set ::env(FP_HORIZONTAL_HALO) 10
 set ::env(FP_VERTICAL_HALO) $::env(FP_HORIZONTAL_HALO)
 ```
-These values will be overwritten by the values set by `picorv32a/config.tcl` and `picorv32a/sky130_fd_sc_hd_config.tcl` files. `picorv32a/sky130_fd_sc_hd_config.tcl` has the highest priority and hence it's important to make sure this file had the intended values for the variables.
+The values in `floorplan.tcl` will be overwritten by the values set by `picorv32a/config.tcl` and `picorv32a/sky130_fd_sc_hd_config.tcl` files.
+`picorv32a/sky130_fd_sc_hd_config.tcl` has the highest priority and hence it's important to make sure this file has the intended values for the variables.

 ```bash
 %run_floorplan